homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

                  6e 67 65
 ```

-So we know that 2 functions are using that text, FUN_00010e80 and FUN_00011cec, let's have a quick look at them:
+So we know that 2 functions are using that text, FUN_00010e80 and FUN_00011cec.
+Let's have a quick look at them:

-In FUN_00010e80(), we see the following at the very begining:
+In FUN_00010e80(), at the very begining:

 ``
   DAT_00023944 = basename(*param_2);